Joseph Calasanz: Early biography

-For his higher studies, Calasanz took up philosophy and law at the University of Lleida, where he earned the degree of Doctor of Laws cum laude.
-After those studies, he began a theological course at the University of Valencia and at Complutense University, then still at its original site in Alcalá de Henares.
+For his higher studies, Calasanz took up philosophy and law at the University of Lleida, where he was awarded the degree of Doctor of Laws cum laude.
+He then began theology studies at the University of Valencia and at the Complutense University, which at the time was still located at its original site in Alcalá de Henares.

 Joseph's mother and brother having died, his father wanted him to marry and carry on the family.
 But a sickness in 1582 soon brought Joseph to the brink of the grave, which caused his father to relent.
-On his recovery, he was ordained a priest on December 17, 1583, by Hugo Ambrosio de Moncada, Bishop of Urgel.
+When he recovered, the Bishop of Urgel, Hugo Ambrosio de Moncada, ordained him as a priest on December 17, 1583.

 During his ecclesiastical career in Spain, Calasanz held various offices in his native region.
-He began his ministry in the Diocese of Albarracín, where Bishop de la Figuera appointed him his theologian, confessor, synodal examiner, and procurator.
-When the bishop was transferred to Lleida, Calasanz followed him to the new diocese.
+He began his ministry in the diocese of Albarracín, where Bishop Gaspar Juan de la Figuera appointed him his theologian, confessor, synodal examiner, and procurator.
+When the bishop was transferred to Lerida, Calasanz followed him to the new diocese.
 During that period, he spent several years in La Seu d'Urgell.
 As secretary of the cathedral chapter, Calasanz had broad administrative responsibilities.
-In Claverol, he established a foundation that distributed food to the poor.
+In Claverol, a distant village to the northeast of Lerida, he established a foundation that distributed food to the poor.

-In October 1585, de la Figuera was sent as apostolic visitor to the Abbey of Montserrat and Calasanz accompanied him as his secretary.
+In October 1585, Bishop de la Figuera was sent as apostolic visitor to the Abbey of Montserrat and Calasanz accompanied him as his secretary.
 The bishop died the following year and Calasanz left, though urgently requested to remain.
-He hurried to Peralta de Calasanz, only to be present at the death of his father.
+He hurried to Peralta de Calasanz to attend the death of his father.
 He was then called by the Bishop of Urgel to act as vicar general for the district of Tremp.